Michael Pollan

 BiographyMichael Kevin Pollan (born February 6, 1955) is an American journalist, specializing in food, who is a professor and the first Lewis K. Chan Arts Lecturer at Harvard University.
 Concurrently, he is the Knight Professor of Science and Environmental Journalism and the director of the Knight Program in Science and Environmental Journalism at the UC Berkeley Graduate School of Journalism where in 2020 he co-founded the UC Berkeley Center for the Science of Psychedelics, in which he leads the public-education program.

-His 2018 book How To Change Your Mind, in particular, is considered a significant cultural turning point in terms of how it contributed to the revival of positive and accepting attitudes towards the potential benefits psychedelics have to offer to society.
+His 2018 book How To Change Your Mind, in particular, is considered a cultural turning point for how it contributed to the revival of positive and accepting attitudes towards the potential benefits of psychedelics.

 Biography from the Wikipedia article Michael Pollan.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.